PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 ----------
 * Ask the animal welfare manager who should go on a walk
 * Leashes can be found on back wall behind kitchen
-* Ask experienced work exhanger or animal welfare manager how to use halters and special collars
+* Ask experienced working guest or animal welfare manager how to use halters and special collars
 * If you are unsure of the dynamics of the dog groups, ask the animal welfare manager or the volunteer coordinater "Who is friendly with who?
 Which dogs need to avoid each other?"
 * Take a gate key, make sure gate is locked behind you
 * Walk dogs on inside road (towards Rajol) for 45 minutes (you should at least reach the house with the crazy black dog)
+* Watch the dogs while you are walking.
+Try to avoid garbage and poop they can eat.
 * Return dogs to their areas
 * Return key to key container